anonhostpi/Auto-GPT-Wiki/Team-Guides.md

 You may not change this document without the approval of the core contributing team.

+# Why are we building Auto-GPT

+We build this to better the world. **We must not let this be used for evil.** You must keep this top of mind at all times.

 # Issues

 If you create an issue, fill the template out.